SallaApp/laravel-starter-kit/README.md

 ![XBHrsHj4-2021-11-19 at 00 37 54](https://user-images.githubusercontent.com/10876587/142501121-48608b18-a14e-4f6d-968c-022b6a29b221.gif)

-Now you can open your broswer to view your App at `Remote App Url` in the [output URLs.](#output-urls).  🎉
+Now you can open your browser to view your App at `Remote App Url` in the [output URLs.](#output-urls).  🎉

 2. Login to the Laravel App with the demo account:  Email:  `awesome@salla.dev`, Password:  `in ksa`
 3. Click the button to request the _Access Token_.
-4. The Laravel App will redirect you to Merchent Auth Page.
+4. The Laravel App will redirect you to Merchant Auth Page.
-5. Login using a Merchent Account (or the demo store of your app).
+5. Login using a Merchant Account (or the demo store of your app).
-5. Give the access to your App.
+5. Give access to your App.

 > If you are using [Easy mode.](#auth-modes.easy) the access token will push to the action ([`StoreAuthorize`](app/Actions/App/StoreAuthorize.php#L18)) via webhook